seenbuklee/CharMorph_Docs/docs/source/index.rst

 **Charmorph** is a Blender Add-on for Character Creation that is explicitly designed to be modular and support any morphology such as Humanoid, Animal, insect, etc.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :ref:`Introduction` section for further information, including add-on :ref:`installation`

 .. note::